Martin Luther King Day is observed on the third Monday of January every year in the US.

-In the early childhood, King was befriended by a white boy.
+In early childhood, King was befriended by a white boy.
 The white boy moved to a different school whereas King had to attend the school for African-Americans.
-King lost his childhood friend because the father of white boy not allowed and want them to sit together.
+King lost his childhood friend because the father of the white boy not allowed and wants them to sit together.

-At Booker T. school, King renowned for his public speaking skills and became part of debating Team of the school.
+At Booker T. school, King renowned for his public speaking skills and became part of the debating team of the school.

 During junior year of schooling, King won the first prize in the oratorical competition sponsored by Negro Elks Club in Dublin, Georgia.